nestjs/docs.nestjs.com/content/techniques/mongo.md

 tags: string[];
 ```

-Also, `@Prop()` decorator alternatively accepts an options object argument ([read more](https://mongoosejs.com/docs/schematypes.html#schematype-options) about the available options).
+Alternatively, the `@Prop()` decorator accepts an options object argument ([read more](https://mongoosejs.com/docs/schematypes.html#schematype-options) about the available options).
 With this, you can indicate whether a property is required or not, specify a default value, or mark it as immutable.
 For example:

 ```typescript
 @Prop({ required: true })